jiezhang-camel/jiezhang-camel.github.io/_pages/about.md

 ----

 ## News:
 + **May 2024**: Two papers are accepted to USENIX ATC'24.
-Congratulations to Shushu Li, Li Peng, Xiurui and Yuda!
+Congratulations to Shushu Yi, Li Peng, Xiurui and Yuda!
 + **April 2024**: One paper is accepted to TACO.
 + **April 2024**: Flagger is accepted to ISCA'24.
 Congratulations to Xiurui and Yuda!
 + **March 2024**: Invited to serve as ERC of MICRO.